 He did, though, ask for something that he could show the Board at their next meeting.
 If only by that request, Sculley got Newton going again.

 With the exception of Steve Sakoman's departure, the Newton team then began to return to normal.
 The Board approved the idea, Sculley gave Newton his official and full backing, and then he appointed Larry Tesler to run it in May 1990.
 There were just two things he mandated: Newton must go on sale on April 2, 1992 and it must cost $1,500 ($3,048 today).

 Marc Porat, who was at Atkinson's March meeting, had been involved since a year before with a separate project to do with making partnerships with Apple and companies i the communications and consumer industries.

-In May 1990, he and others persuaded John Sculley to spin off that project into a separate company called General Magic.
+In May 1990, he and others persuaded John Sculley to spin off that project into the separate General Magic.
 Working for General Magic from the start were Porat, Bill Atkinson and Andy Hertzfield.
 At some point shortly after they were joined by Susan Kare.

 So with the exception of John Sculley and Steve Capps, every person who'd been at Atkinson's March 1990 meeting about the Newton was now with General Magic.

 It's a matter of record that General Magic had the kind of tight security and secrecy that we now associate with Apple.
 This year's documentary about the company even shows some of the ways it implemented as total a blackout of news as it could.

 Yet even if Apple did the same thing with Newton, so many of the General Magic people were ex-Newton that it is not physically possible that they didn't know about their rival.
 These two companies aimed for the same goal of a handheld communicator that would revolutionize the world in pretty much the same ways and Newton announced first.